-41 These guidelines and policies include the Conclusions of the EU Foreign Affairs Council on the "EU regional strategy for Syria and Iraq as well as the ISIL/Da'esh threat" adopted on 16 March 2015; the Co-hosts declaration from the Supporting Syria & the Region Conference, held in London on 4 February 2016; the 2016-17 Regional Refugee & Resilience Plan (3RP) and Syria Humanitarian Response Plan; the Declaration of the High-level Conference on the Eastern Mediterranean - Western Balkans Route on 8 October; the European Council conclusions on Migration adopted on 15 October 20156 and 18/19 February 2016; the EU-Turkey Joint Action Plan; The conclusions of the EU Foreign Affairs Council on the EU approach to resilience, adopted on 28 May 2013; the Resolution 1325 of the UN Security Council and its subsequent resolutions 1820, 1888, 1889, 1960, 2106 and 2122; the UN Security Council Resolutions 2139, 2165, 2191, 2254 and 2258 on Syria; the Berlin Communiqué of the Conference on the Syrian Refugee Situation - Supporting Stability in the Region on 28 October 2014.
+Supporting Syria & the Region Conference, held in London on 4 February 2016; the 2016-17 Regional Refugee & Resilience Plan (3RP) and Syria Humanitarian Response Plan; the Declaration of the High-level Conference on the Eastern Mediterranean - Western Balkans Route on 8 October; the European Council conclusions on Migration adopted on 15 October 20156 and 18/19 February 2016; the EU-Turkey Joint Action Plan; The conclusions of the EU Foreign Affairs Council on the EU approach to resilience, adopted on 28 May 2013; the Resolution 1325 of the UN Security Council and its subsequent resolutions 1820, 1888, 1889, 1960, 2106 and 2122; the UN Security Council Resolutions 2139, 2165, 2191, 2254 and 2258 on Syria; the Berlin Communiqué of the Conference on the Syrian Refugee Situation - Supporting and dedicated efforts from EU Delegations and HQ, in addition to stronger engagement from national government stakeholders.
+There are also examples of Actions aimed at consolidating previous support programmes, which is positive for continuity and for building on previous achievements.